k8ty-app/sbt-publish/README.md

 ### Project Configuration

-In your projects `project/plugins.sbt` file, add `addSbtPlugin("com.sludg.sbt" % "gitlab" % "0.5")`
+In your projects `project/plugins.sbt` file, add `addSbtPlugin("app.k8ty" % "gitlab-plugin" % "0.0.8")`
 (or whatever the latest version is)

 In your `build.sbt` file, add the following (with your project's appropriate gitlab id)

 ```
-enablePlugins(GitlabPlugin)
+enablePlugins(K8tyGitlabPlugin)
-com.sludg.sbt.gitlab.GitlabPlugin.gitlabProjectId := "12345"
+app.k8ty.sbt.gitlab.K8tyGitlabPlugin.gitlabProjectId := "12345"
 ```

 ### Execution

-To publish with a GitLab PAC token, you will need to have `GL_PAC_TOKEN` set and then run `sbt gitlabTokenPublish`
+To publish with a GitLab PAC token, you will need to have `GL_PAC_TOKEN` set and then run `sbt k8tyGitlabTokenPublish`

-To publish with a GitLab CI token, you will need to have `CI_JOB_TOKEN` set and then run `sbt gitlabCIPublish`
+To publish with a GitLab CI token, you will need to have `CI_JOB_TOKEN` set and then run `sbt k8tyGitlabCIPublish`